wixplosives/codux-example-project/README.md

 # Wix Component Studio Example Project

-This project was created to showcase the capabilities of Wix Component Studio (WCS).
-It is ready to use straight out of the box, and contains some interesting components and use cases to demonstrate what WCS is capable of.
+This project simulates an e-commerce application.
+It is ready for you to use, and enables us to showcase the capabilities of Wix Component Studio (WCS).
+Use this example to get a feel for WCS, and see how easy and fun it is to build and simulate components with it.

-The project simulates an e-commerce application, where the individual components included in this repository, when rendered together, make up the application's product collection page.
-You'll find that most of the inner components in this project come with simulations to demonstrate various states and views.
+The project includes all the components and simulations you might want to see in different states and views - be sure to check out how the included components look in different screen sizes and environmental conditions!

 ## Getting Started

-This project requires the WCS desktop application to view the simulations.
+Install the latest version of the WCS desktop application to get started.
 You can find the latest release for your system [here](https://www.wixcomponentstudio.com/download) (contact us for the password).

-After installing the desktop application, it can be cloned per the steps outlined in [WCS Example Project Explained](https://component-studio.wixanswers.com/en/article/wcs-example-project-explained), where you'll also find a detailed breakdown of the example project in the context of WCS.
+After installing the desktop application, have a look at [WCS Example Project Explained](https://component-studio.wixanswers.com/en/article/wcs-example-project-explained), where you can find more information about the project and the steps required to open it in WCS.

 Enjoy!